Click on boxes to view Operations

 The Gwalia Underground mine at Leonora Operations is the Company's cornerstone asset, with 1.8 million ounces of gold in reserves at 30 June 2013.
 St Barbara acquired the Gwalia mine in 2005.
 The King of the Hills mine is also located at Leonora, and commenced production in June 2011

 Gold Ridge mine, on the island of Guadalcanal in the Solomon Islands, commenced operations in 1998.
-After a period of being dormant, an A$150 million refurbishment was commenced in 2010, intended to increase capacity to around 100,000 ounces per annum in 2013.
+After a period of being dormant, an A$150 million refurbishment was commenced in 2010, designed to increase capacity to around 100,000 ounces per annum.
 St Barbara acquired the Gold Ridge mine in 2012.
 There remain significant exploration opportunities around the existing ore bodies.

 The Company is operating in proximity to nearby townships with established infrastructure, giving it a significant advantage over newer operations.
 In addition to treatment plants, infrastructure includes airstrips, power generation, accommodation, water and social infrastructure.